Requirements

 To satisfy degree requirements, a Gillings MPH practicum must:

-• Yield at least two student-generated, non-proprietary, practical work products (e.g., project plans, grant proposals, training manuals or lesson plans, surveys, memos, videos, podcasts, presentations, spreadsheets, websites, photos with accompanying explanatory text, or other digital artifacts of learning), produced for the practicum site’s use and benefit, that demonstrate attainment of five CEPH MPH Foundational Competencies.
-Unacceptable products are those that cannot be shared with Gillings assessors (typically a faculty member) to confirm competency attainment, reflection papers, contact hour logs, scholarly papers prepared to allow faculty to assess the experience, academic poster presentations, and other documents required for academic purposes.
+• Yield at least two student-generated, non-proprietary, practical work products (e.g., project plans; grant proposals; training manuals or lesson plans; surveys; memos; videos; podcasts; presentations designed to educate community members, advance an organization’s work, etc.; spreadsheets; websites; photos with accompanying explanatory text; or other digital artifacts of learning), produced for the practicum organization’s use and benefit, that demonstrate attainment of five CEPH MPH Foundational Competencies.
+Unacceptable products are presentations (poster or oral) about the student’s practicum experience, IRB applications, reflection papers, contact hour logs, scholarly papers prepared to allow faculty to assess the experience, academic poster presentations, and other documents required for academic purposes.
+Students working in group-based settings cannot submit the same two practicum products for all group members.
+Each student must submit two products demonstrating individual competency attainment.

-• Be mentored by a supervisor (preceptor) with public health expertise and experience (see “Preceptor Qualifications” below) to guide the practicum work who can carry out the Gillings MPH practicum preceptor responsibilities.
+• Be mentored by a supervisor (preceptor) with public health expertise and experience to guide the practicum work who can carry out the Gillings MPH practicum preceptor responsibilities.

 • Take place in a location approved for student travel (UNC Travel Policy), and the student must complete UNC Gillings International Pre-Departure Travel Requirements prior to travel if applicable.